BHaddad1/whats-for-dinner-Blanche/README.md

 (Give some context for the project here.
 How long did you have to work on it?
 How far into the Turing program are you?)

 ### Learning Goals:
 The goals of this project was to learn how to work with HTML, CSS, and JavaScript together to manipulate the DOM.

 ### Wins + Challenges:
-[//]: <> (What are 2-3 wins you have from this project?
-What were some challenges you faced - and how did you get over them?)
+Some wins were writing the functionality in JS, and styling the DOM with CSS.
+Some challenges I faced were also styling the DOM in CSS, and I navigated that with loads of help from Professor Google, and some CSS/HTML experts in my Turing cohort.